Fllipz/webrtc-streamer/README.md

 ```

 Now going to the ipv6 adress printed by the script you should see the stream.
-The codec can be changed between h264(default for browsers other than Chrome) and VP8 by stoping the stream and then choosing the needed codec.
-This should be accessible from any devices connected to your Husarnet network
+This should be accessible from any devices connected to your Husarnet network.

 ## Non Docker version